w3th4nds/pwn-college/Fundamentals/README.md

 # Fundamentals

 Most of these challenges can be solved with one liners, thus I will showcase the solutions below.
 I will not go into much details, the program runs the given commands with `SUID`.
 The purpose is for players to understand how the commands work.
 To getter a better understanding of each command, run on command line `man func_name`, e.g. `man cat`.
+Always run the given executable at `/challenge` to set the `sticky bit` to each command.

 <center>
     <h1>
 Commands to read the context of a file
     </h1>
 </center>

 ### Level 1 - cat